nhanchaukp/filament-copyactions/README.md

 }
 ```

-The action will display a copy status, you can customize the success message with the `successNotificationMessage` method or the error message with the `errorNotificationMessage` method.
+The action will display a copy status, you can customize the success message with the `successNotificationTitle`
+method or the error message with the `failureNotificationTitle` method.

 ### CopyAction Tip

-By default, CopyAction does not trigger a livewire request, so it only returns the value defined in the copyable method during page rendering.
+By default, CopyAction does not trigger a livewire request, so it only returns the value defined in the copyable method
+during page rendering.

-However, if it is necessary for the copied value to be dynamic at each action trigger, you can use the `action()` method.
+However, if it is necessary for the copied value to be dynamic at each action trigger, you can use the `action()`
+method.

 ```php
 CopyAction::make()->copyable(fn () => $this->voucher)->action(fn() => $this->generateVoucher()),